akalongman/geo-words/README.md

 ## Crawler

-Crawler is written on PHP uses MySQL as a database and source placed under `crawler` folder.
+Crawler is written on PHP and uses MySQL as a database.
+Code placed under `crawler` folder.

-Before running the script should be configured database and imported file `structure.sql`.
+Before running the script should be configured database and run migrations.

-After that rename file `.env.example` to `.env` and specify database credentials.
+First of all rename the file `.env.example` to `.env` and specify database credentials.

+Install composer dependencies:

+    composer install

+And run migrations:

+    vendor/bin/phinx migrate

 Usage: `php cmd crawl "http://www.nplg.gov.ge/gwdict/index.php"`